Get Ready for the New Year with a Portfolio Review

 In summary, the New Year is the ideal time for nonprofits to assess their basic portfolio policies and goals.
 This will allow boards and executive leadership to assess their overall financial position and adjust course for the rest of their fiscal year.

-Deborah Dillon Pearce is vice president/director of Non Profit Solutions with Cambridge Appleton Trusts and Cambridge Savings Banks Community Partner Solutions program.
+Deborah Dillon Pearce authored this article while serving as vice president/director of Non Profit Solutions with Cambridge Appleton Trusts and Cambridge Savings Banks Community Partner Solutions program.